 3. Brake Issues

-According to the Large Truck Crash Causation Study, approximately 29 percent of truck accidents listed brake problems as a contributing factor.
+The FMCSA reports that brake issues contribute to nearly 29% of large truck crashes, making it the most frequently coded associated factor.
+However, it’s important to understand the severity: trucks with brake problems are 170 percent more likely to be cited as the critical reason for a crash than trucks without brake problems.
 Brakes are often in worse shape during the fall due to moisture and colder temperatures.
 Brake pads are also less efficient when they are damp.
 Water can also freeze in air brake lines, causing additional issues.
+Performance-based brake testing during the 2025 Brake Safety Week found that 25 vehicles (4.7%) failed to meet the minimum 43.5% braking efficiency standard required by federal regulations, meaning these trucks were operating on public roads despite being unable to brake adequately.
 Failing to regularly inspect or maintain brakes during the fall can lead to serious truck accidents.

 4. Increased Agricultural Traffic